 Clearly explain the problem(s) to be addressed and the approach(es) to the solution.
 The abstract and significance statement should clearly and succinctly address how the application is responsive to this RFA.
+In the event that the project is funded, the abstract will be made public, so do not include any proprietary information in this statement.
 Initial compliance decisions are based upon review of this statement.
 The required abstract format is as follows (use headings as outlined below):

 - Need: Include a description of need in the specific service area.
 Include rates (e.g., incidence of targeted cancer, mortality, and screening) in the service area compared to overall Texas rates.
 Describe barriers, plans to overcome these barriers, and the target population to be served. - Overall Project Strategy: Describe the project and how it will address the identified need.
 Clearly explain what the project is and what it will specifically do.
-For example, summarize the services to be provided, the process/system for delivery of services and outreach to the targeted population, components of the project, or the like. - Specific Goals: State very specifically the overall goals of your proposed project; include the estimated overall numbers of people (public and/or professionals) reached and people (public and/or professionals) served. - Innovation: Describe the creative components of the proposed project.
+For example, summarize the services to be provided, the process/system for delivery of services, and outreach to the targeted population, components of the project, and related factors. - Specific Goals: State specifically the overall goals of the proposed project; include the estimated overall numbers of people (public and/or professionals) reached and people (public and/or professionals) served. - Innovation: Describe the creative components of the proposed project.
 How does it differ from or improve upon the current program or services being provided? - Significance and Impact: Explain how the proposed project, if successful, will have a unique and major impact on cancer prevention and control for the population proposed to be served and for the State of Texas in general.